aniketambore/slp_podcast_ai/README.md

 - **Lightning Integration**: LNURLPay for generating lightning invoices for podcast tipping.
 - **WebLN**: Facilitating communication with WebLN providers.

-## Connect with Us
+## Connect
-We'd love to hear from you!
-Connect with us on Twitter ([@Anipy1](https://twitter.com/Anipy1)) or find us on Nostr ([@Anipy](https://snort.social/p/npub1clqc0wnk2vk42u35jzhc3emd64c0u4g6y3su4x44g26s8waj2pzskyrp9x)).
+I'd love to hear from you!
+Connect with me on Twitter ([@Anipy1](https://twitter.com/Anipy1)) or find me on Nostr ([@Anipy](https://snort.social/p/npub1clqc0wnk2vk42u35jzhc3emd64c0u4g6y3su4x44g26s8waj2pzskyrp9x)).

 ## Contributing
 Contributions are more than welcome!
-Whether it's bug fixes, new features, or general improvements, we appreciate your help in making this project even better.
+Whether it's bug fixes, new features, or general improvements, I appreciate your help in making this project even better.

 Thank you for checking out the Stephan Livera Podcast AI project.
 I hope you enjoy the unique experience it offers.
 Feel free to reach out to me if you have any questions or feedback.
 Happy podcasting! 🎙️